Dionne History, Family Crest & Coats of Arms

 - Oscar U. Dionne, American Republican politician, Delegate to Republican National Convention from Massachusetts, 1932

-- Eugene J. Dionne Jr., American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1972
+- Eugene J. Dionne Jr., American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1972

-- Edith M. Dionne, American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 1980
+- Edith M. Dionne, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 1980

 - Albert Dionne, American politician, Delegate to New Hampshire State Constitutional Convention from Nashua 5th Ward, 1948